5 Times You Should Always Choose a Traditional IRA Vs. a Roth

 - You’re using the money for higher education expenses.
 You can withdraw any amount from a traditional IRA without penalty if you’re using it for higher education expenses like tuition, books and fees.
 You can use the money for your own education or on behalf of some relatives, such as your spouse, child or grandchild.

 - You have certain medical expenses.
 You can withdraw your money without penalty for unreimbursed medical expenses that exceed 7.5% of your adjusted gross income or to pay for health insurance premiums for you and your family if you’ve been unemployed for at least 12 consecutive weeks.

 Remember: In any of the situations listed above, you’ll still owe income taxes on your traditional IRA withdrawal, but you’ll avoid the 10% penalty.
-If you’re taking a CARES Act withdrawal, you’ll be able to spread out the tax bill over three years.

 Do I Have to Take Money Out of My Traditional IRA?

 Yes.
 Unlike Roth IRAs, which you never have to touch in your lifetime, traditional IRAs have required minimum distributions, or RMDs.
 The IRS requires you to make withdrawals beginning April 1 after the year you turn 72.
 Subsequent RMD must be taken by Dec.
 31 each year.
 The minimum distribution is determined by your life expectancy based on your age and your account balance.

 In normal years, though, the penalty for not taking an RMD is severe: You’ll pay a penalty of 50% of the amount you were supposed to withdraw.